amygdala/code-snippets/ml/kubeflow-argo/samples/kubeflow-tf/README.md

 # Run the example workflows

-See the top-level [`README.md`](../../README.md) for these examples for more context and demo setup instructions.
+See the top-level [`README.md`](../../README.md) for more info on what these examples do as well as setup instructions.

 Run the following from the command line, after editing appropriately for your project and GCS bucket.